Scaling Symmetry and Carrollian Gravity: Conclusion

 \section{Conclusion}

-In this work, we formulated matter-coupled scaling--Carroll gravity as a gauge theory based on a compensating real scalar field with a general dynamical exponent $z$.
-Our construction extends the existing construction of Carroll gravity at $z=1$ where invariance under Carrollian special conformal symmetry is also demanded \cite{Bergshoeff:2024ilz}.
+In this work, we formulated matter-coupled scaling-Carroll gravity as a gauge theory based on a compensating real scalar field with a general dynamical exponent $z$.
+Our construction extends the existing construction of Carroll gravity at $z=1$ in which invariance under Carrollian special conformal symmetry is also demanded \cite{Bergshoeff:2024ilz}.
 Within our framework, Carrollian scalar field theories remain invariant under local Carroll and anisotropic scaling transformation.

-A central outcome of our analysis is that the extrinsic curvature $K_{ab}$ is no longer forced to vanish by the Lagrange multiplier $S_{ab}$ (originating from boost spin-connection) equations of motion \cite{Bergshoeff:2017btm,Campoleoni:2022ebj}.
-This becomes possible precisely because special conformal symmetry is relaxed and the dilatation gauge sector contributes an additional spatial vector field $b_a$ to the multiplet.
+One outcome of our analysis is that the extrinsic curvature $K_{ab}$ is no longer forced to vanish by the equations of motion of the Lagrange multiplier $S_{ab}$ (originating from the Carroll boost connection) \cite{Bergshoeff:2017btm,Campoleoni:2022ebj}.
+This becomes possible because special conformal symmetry is relaxed and the dilatation gauge sector contributes an additional spatial vector field $b_a$ to the multiplet.
 After fixing the scaling symmetry, this vector acquires a shift transformation under local Carroll boosts proportional to the trace of the extrinsic curvature $K$.
-The fields $(\tau_\mu, e_\mu{}^{a}, b_a, S_{ab})$ organize the theory into a small number of distinct geometric regimes depending on how we treat with the boost symmetry.
+The fields $(\tau_\mu,e_\mu{}^{a},b_a,S_{ab})$ then admit different related geometric descriptions depending on how the boost symmetry is treated.

-When the Carroll boost symmetry is left unfixed, the theory describes \emph{dynamical Carroll gravity}, characterized by a genuinely Carrollian geometry with dynamical extrinsic curvature.
-This regime admits both a realization with vanishing trace $K=0$, governed by a Carrollian shear tensor, and a torsional realization with $K\neq0$, in which the intrinsic torsion is unconstrained.
+When the Carroll boost symmetry is left unfixed, the theory describes \emph{Carroll gravity}, characterized by a genuinely Carrollian geometry with non-vanishing extrinsic curvature.
+This description admits both a subsector with vanishing trace $K=0$, governed by a Carrollian shear tensor, and a torsional sector with $K\neq0$, in which the intrinsic torsion is unconstrained.

+It should be emphasized that the Carrollian sectors obtained in our construction are not identical to the standard Carroll gravity theories discussed in the literature.
+In both cases, the geometry is supplemented by an additional symmetric tensor field $S_{ab}$ originating from the Carroll boost connection.

-Fixing the boost symmetry by imposing $b_a=0$ reduces the theory to \emph{Aristotelian gravity}.
-In this case, the independent fields reduce to the Aristotelian clock one-form and spatial vielbein, accompanied by the symmetric tensor $S_{ab}$.
+For $K\neq0$, fixing the boost symmetry by imposing $b_a=0$ leads to an \emph{Aristotelian description} of the same underlying theory.
+In this case, the independent fields reduce to the Aristotelian clock one-form and spatial vielbein, together with the symmetric tensor $S_{ab}$.
 Depending on the behavior of the temporal Aristotelian torsion $\extd\tau$, the resulting geometry can be torsionless, twistless torsional, or torsional in the language of non-relativistic geometry \cite{Christensen:2013lma}.